ABSTRACT SUBMISSION

 Poster Presentations Instructions

-Full details with instructions will be emailed to all authors of posters accepted for presentation at the ISENC 2025 nearer the date of the event.
+Full details with instructions will be emailed to all authors of posters accepted for presentation at PROMISE 2026 nearer the date of the event.
 You should stand by your poster on the morning and afternoon coffee breaks on the day of your presentation.
 Posters should be A1 size 594mm x 841mm.
 Portrait format would be better.